isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 ## Deliverables

-- A zip file of the main project directory containing
+- A zip file of the main project directory (Problems 01 to 04) containing
-    - One “project file”/”map document” containing all the output and relevant intermediary layers (legends and labels when required and/or appropriate)
+    - The *project file* containing all the output and relevant intermediary layers (legends and labels when required and/or appropriate)
     - The subdirectories *DataIn* and *DataOut*
     - All the final data sets that answer the questions (using the most appropriate file formats)
     - All the relevant initial intermediary data sets used to reach the final answers (using the most appropriate file formats)
     - Do not include in the project the original DEM downloaded form http://earthexplorer.usgs.gov/ to solve problem I.

+- A zip file of the additional project directory (Problem 05) containing
+    - The *project file* containing all the output and relevant intermediary layers (legends and labels when required and/or appropriate)
+    - The subdirectories *DataIn* and *DataOut*
+    - All the final data sets that answer the questions (using the most appropriate file formats)
+    - All the relevant initial intermediary data sets used to reach the final answers (using the most appropriate file formats)

-- A report (pdf file format) with 2 pages (maximum! using font 12 and single line spacing paragraphs) explaining the adopted solution for every question (references to diagrams are allowed and strongly recommended) and the main theoretical, conceptual and technical issues underlying the choice of that solution.
+- A report (pdf file format) with 3 pages (maximum! using font 12 and single line spacing paragraphs) explaining the adopted solution for every question (references to diagrams are allowed and strongly recommended) and the main theoretical, conceptual and technical issues underlying the choice of that solution.
 Concerning the implemented processes to solve the problems, include in the report only those details that are impossible to represent in diagrams.
 Do not include in the report details related to map legends and/or labels.

 - pdf files (as many as needed) containing the diagrams that represent the implemented solutions when required (use in diagrams the names of the layers included in the zip file).

 ## Input data

-- A zip file available at FENIX assignment page containing the following files:
+- The zip file `assignment2023.zip` [available at FENIX]((https://fenix.isa.ulisboa.pt/downloadFile/281547991171813/Assignment2023.zip)) assignment page containing the following files:
     - `Territory.gpkg` (geoPackage format) containing the following spatial data sets:
         - River
         - GwPollVulnRegion
         - SoilType
-    - `Parcels2022.gpkg` (geoPackage format) containing the following spatial data sets:
+    - `Parcels2023.gpkg` (geoPackage format) containing the following spatial data sets:
         - Cadastre
         - EditingZones
         - SoilUse
-        - Owners.xls
+    - `Owners.xls`
-        - TableSoilUse.xls
+    - `TableSoilUse.xls`

 **Remark**: all data concerning parcels are not real and were created for this academic work on purpose.